cicl-stanford/counterfactual_hypothetical/README.md

 ## figures

-All the diagrams and plots from the paper.
+Figures from the paper, and experiment screenshots.

 ## videos